Partner Sites

 One of the program’s strengths is the diversity of disciplines students can specialize in.
 As well as offering numerous majors, including accounting, marketing, strategy, and managing organizations, the school provides “pathways” for students to explore evolving industries.
 These give students deeper insight into areas like data analytics, venture capital, and social impact.

 The results speak for themselves.
-Preliminary data for the class of 2023 shows that the class secured a record-high median salary of $175,000, a $10,000 increase on the previous crop of grads.
+Data for the most recent graduating class shows that students secured a record-high median salary of $175,000.
 Alumni accepted roles in the 'Big Three' MBA industries of consulting, tech, and finance, as well as others including consumer packaged goods and healthcare.

-Of the students that hail from within the US, 42% are students of color, at least 22% of whom belong to underrepresented minorities.
-In total, 13% of the class are first-generation students.
+Of the students that hail from within the US, 33% belong to underrepresented minorities.
+In total, 10% of the class are first-generation students—a slight drop from the last intake.

 A strong score on the Graduate Management Admission Test (GMAT) is a great addition to any MBA application.
 At top-ranked schools that receive hundreds, if not thousands, of applications each year, this can become a site of real competition for applicants.

 The MBA at Kellogg School of Management is no different.
-Like the classes of many top programs, the Kellogg MBA class of 2025 scored exceptionally well on the GMAT.
+Like the classes of many top programs, the Kellogg MBA class of 2026 scored exceptionally well on the GMAT.
+However, as of 2024, GMAT scoring has changed as part of a new iteration of the test, meaning top GMAT scores now look different to previous years.

-The mean GMAT score was 731, which would place the average student in the 95th percentile.
+Under the previous scoring convention, the average GMAT score for the Class of 2026 was 731, which would place the typical average student in the 95th percentile.
 That means the average Kellogg MBA student performed better than 95% of test-takers on the GMAT.
+Under the current scoring system, a GMAT score in the 95th percentile will now be more or less equivalent to 675.

-This is why the overall range of GMAT scores for the incoming Kellogg MBA class was from 620 to 780.
-Applicants on the lower end of that scale would only be performing in the top 40% of test-takers—a much more achievable goal—and are likely showcasing these other desirable attributes in the rest of their application.
-For example, their MBA admissions essays.
+This is why the overall range of GMAT scores for the Kellogg MBA Class of 2026 included applicants at the lower end who would only be performing in the top 40% of test-takers.
+It’s highly likely that they showcased other desirable attributes in the rest of their application, for example, their MBA admissions essays.

 We’ve seen that the Kellogg MBA class generally performs well on the GMAT.
 They are also an academically impressive group of people who come to the MBA from a range of undergraduate majors.

-That may not sound like a recipe for academic diversity, but a quarter of students studied humanities at college, a high percentage for business students.
+That may not sound like a recipe for academic diversity, but almost a quarter (24%) of students studied humanities at college—a high percentage for business students.

 (If you’re confused about the percentages, that’s because double majors were counted in both categories—another testament to the diverse disciplines on display in the Kellogg MBA class profile.)

 The Kellogg MBA also reflects broader trends in the industries that students are targeting after graduation.
-Just over a quarter (26%) desire careers in consulting, closely followed by technology and financial services, which each account for 19% of students.
+Almost a third (32%) desire careers in consulting, which is a 6% jump from the year before.
+Consulting is closely followed by technology and financial services, which each account for 18% of students.

 9d4dd58dc9c165c9943a88335712f6fb004ed9c6.png